andrew-curthoys/curthoys-io/content/traveler/2023_05-scandinavia/04-oslo.md

 summary:

 <h4 class="article-subheader">The Sun</h4>
-As I walk through the doors of the Munchmuseet
+As I walk through the doors of the Munchmuseet's 6th floor
-<span class="skewed">Monumental</span> exhibit I see it.
-I was expecting to be
+<span class="skewed">Monumental</span> exhibit I'm momentarily blinded by
-wowed but I find myself completely bowled over with astonishment.
-Edvard Munch's marvelous *The Sun* spews rays of bright, beautiful sunshine across its sprawling canvas.
-Stretching *26 feet across and 15 feet high*, the painting was pithily described by Munch, "I saw the sun rise up above the rocks - I painted the sun."
+brilliance.
+Stretching a staggering *26 feet across and 15 feet high*, the canvas of Edvard Munch's marvelous *The Sun* spews rays of bright, beautiful sunshine across its sprawling canvas.  the painting was pithily described by Munch, "I saw the sun rise up above the rocks - I painted the sun."
+I was expecting to be wowed but I find myself completely bowled over with astonishment.

 This prodigious painting isn't even his most massive. *The Reserchers*, a painting of children digging and exploring in the sand, measures an